neerajk555/SQL-Training-exercise/module-03-data-types-functions/01-Quick-Warm-Ups.md

 Each exercise: 5–10 minutes.
 Focus on conversions and core functions.
 Copy sample data to a scratch DB first.

+**Beginner Tip:** These exercises help you practice cleaning and transforming data—essential skills for real-world SQL work.
+Take your time, read error messages carefully, and try variations to deepen your understanding.

 ---

 ## 1) Round and Cast Prices